- J.D., University of Notre Dame, 2010, cum laude

-Mr. Barton’s practice consists primarily of representing aerospace, healthcare, communication, and entertainment companies and non-profit organizations in federal criminal and civil False Claims Act cases.
-The subject matter of Mr. Barton’s cases has included falsification of quality inspections and test data, kickbacks and other forms of bribery, labor mischarging, misallocation of costs, misuse of funds, mortgage fraud, narcotics tampering, and up-coding and un-bundling.
-In defending these cases, Mr. Barton has interacted with agents from various federal agencies, including the Air Force Office of Special Investigations, Army Criminal Investigative Command, Defense Criminal Investigative Service, Federal Bureau of Investigation, Food and Drug Administration Office of Criminal Investigations, U.S. Department of Agriculture Foreign Agricultural Service, and U.S. Department of Housing and Urban Development.
-Mr. Barton has responded to Inspector General as well as Grand Jury subpoenas, conducted over 550 witness interviews, prepared witnesses to give testimony, and made multiple evidentiary presentations to the U.S. Attorney’s Office to resolve cases on favorable terms.
+Joseph practice consists primarily of representing aerospace, healthcare, entertainment, and online media companies in federal criminal prosecutions and civil False Claims Act cases.
+The subject matter of Joseph cases has included falsification of quality inspections and test data, kickbacks and other forms of bribery, labor mischarging, misallocation of costs, misuse of funds, mortgage fraud, narcotics tampering, backdating, and up-coding and un-bundling.
+In defending these cases, Joseph has interacted with various federal agencies, including the Air Force Office of Special Investigations, Army Criminal Investigative Command, Defense Criminal Investigative Service, Federal Bureau of Investigation, Food and Drug Administration Office of Criminal Investigations, Internal Revenue Service, Department of Agriculture Foreign Agricultural Service, and Department of Housing and Urban Development.
+Joseph has conducted over 825 witness interviews and made multiple evidentiary presentations to the United States Attorney’s Office to resolve cases on favorable terms.

-Mr. Barton has also represented companies in disability access and trade secret cases in both federal and California state court.
-Mr. Barton’s disabled access experience has included shopping malls, hotels, and restaurants.
-In October 2014, Mr. Barton secured one of the first verdicts in California to find that a plaintiff was not a bona fide customer of the fast food chain he sued and therefore was not entitled to relief.
-Mr. Barton’s trade secret experience has included aerospace technologies, telecommunications technologies, and food products.
-In July 2016, Mr. Barton obtained dismissal with prejudice of a complaint seeking millions of dollars in damages for the alleged misappropriation of frozen fried rice recipes and successfully defended the dismissal through appeal.
+Joseph also represents companies in disability access and trade secret cases in both federal and state court.
+Joseph disabled access experience has included shopping malls, hotels, and restaurants.
+Joseph secured one of the first verdicts in California to find that a plaintiff was not a bona fide customer of the fast food chain he sued and therefore was not entitled to relief.
+Joseph trade secret experience has included aerospace, telecommunications, and food products.
+Joseph recently obtained dismissal with prejudice of a complaint seeking millions of dollars in damages for the alleged misappropriation of frozen fried rice recipes and successfully defended the dismissal through appeal.
 Following the appeal, Joseph won a motion for attorney’s fees against the plaintiff for the plaintiff’s maintenance of a bad faith trade secret action.
 The is one of only a handful of California trade secret cases over the past 10 years wherein defense counsel has been awarded such fees.

-While in law school, Mr. Barton interned for the California Department of Justice, Criminal Appeals Division and submitted appellate briefs to the California Courts of Appeal in eleven cases seeking to uphold convictions.
-Convictions were upheld in ten of the cases.
+While in law school, Joseph clerked for the California Department of Justice, Criminal Appeals Division, and submitted appellate briefs to the California Courts of Appeal in eleven cases seeking to uphold convictions.
+Convictions were upheld in ten of the cases